alianjum0/my-documents/trips/family_adventure_guide.md

 - **Reservations**: Book funicular, rafting, Plitvice tickets in advance.

 ## Why This Plan Works
-The itinerary offers diverse, memorable experiences (cliff walks, rafting, lakes) with short activities (1.5-4 hours) and manageable drives for a 2-year-old.
-Free activities (hike, beach) and toddler discounts keep costs reasonable, while downtime ensures comfort.
+The itinerary blends high-adrenaline (rafting, funicular) and relaxed (beach, zoo) activities, with short durations (1.5-4 hours) and manageable drives for a 2-year-old.
+Free activities and toddler discounts keep costs reasonable, while downtime ensures comfort.